Teaching Trig: a summary of my ex-department’s approach to the subject, with a special emphasis on the initial introduction of these concepts.

 What else is new

-On November 27, I moved my blog into WordPress (here.)
-I thought the move had happened smoothly, but I just noticed that some graphics, and some entire posts, failed to materialize.
-Worse, the graphics also vanished from the old Blogger platform!
-I will try to fix this as best I can in the next few weeks.
-If you come across this problem, please notify me, indicating which post had the issue.
+27 November 2018: I moved my blog into WordPress (here.)
+I thought the move had happened smoothly, but some graphics, and some entire posts, failed to materialize.
+Also, many links are broken.
+If you come across these problems, please notify me, indicating which post had the issue.
 Thanks!

 I have retired from the classroom after 42 years as a math teacher in K-12 — from counting to calculus.
-I now work with teachers and schools, and I continue to develop curriculum.
+I now work with teachers and schools:

 On this page: announcements about new material, updates, etc. on the site; new publications; my appearances at conferences; and my other activities in math education.